So many ways to add contacts to your Flow campaign. File import is one of them. It's so easy.

 Enter the Import File Block settings and click Advanced segment synchronization.
 When the new window pops up, select the wanted segment from the drop-down menu.
 All of your imported contacts will be added to the selected segment

 If you want to clear the selected segment simply turn the toggle ON.

 🚨Very important note🚨: If you turn the toggle ON, all of your other contacts form the selected segment will be removed but not deleted if they are not in the file.
 Please use with caution.

 If you wish to learn more about the importing and updating segments through the file import block, go ahead and read the Import and update segment values through the API and File Import block article.

-- Add the file import block and the link to the file location
+- open the file import block settings;

 That's all about File import, but there is still more to learn.
 Quench your thirst for knowledge by reading our other Flow articles.
 Like the ones about the Communication blocks or Timing & Split.
 Or both.
 Your choice.